-If you do NOT meet our eligibility criteria please have a read of our Frequently Asked Questions.
+If you do NOT meet our Eligibility Criteria please read our Frequently Asked Questions

-We provide an intensive dog training programme of around 9 months where you will get partnered with a rescue dog with the aim to become an Assistance Dog Partnership.
+We provide an intensive dog training programme of around 9 months where you will be partnered with a rescue dog with the aim to become an Assistance Dog Partnership.

-You will learn how to train the dog, look after him or her, obtain new skills and routines and become a responsible guardian under the guidance of our supportive team in weekly sessions.
+You will learn how to train the dog, look after them, obtain new skills and routines and become a responsible guardian under the guidance of our supportive team in weekly sessions.
 Find out more click here.

 The dogs we train are not pets or solely companions, they are trained to be with you 24/7 as working PTSD Assistance Dogs.